nephio-project/docs/content/en/docs/guides/install-guides/baremetal-infra-components.md

 Successfully executed 3 function(s) in 4 package(s).
 ```

-Once, the environment specific fields in the ConfigMap for the packages in bmo and ironic directory have been updated,
+Once the ConfigMap values for the packages have been updated,
-issue the below commands that deploys the packages in metal3, bmo and ironic directories
+issue the below commands to deploy the packages to the cluster.
 ```bash
 kpt live init
 kpt live apply --reconcile-timeout=15m --output=table